top of page

 Hydrogen Evolution Reaction (HER) on Platinum

-• Studies on the HER reactions are limited to low current density in normal RDE due to formation of gas bubbles on the electrode surface
+• Studies on the HER reactions are limited to low current density in normal RDE due to the formation of gas bubbles on the electrode surface

 Continuous Weight Loss Measurement

-• An analytical weighing balance (0.1 mg accuracy) with bottom hook is used to measure the continuous weight change (corrosion rate) of metal in acid.
+• An analytical weighing balance (0.1 mg accuracy) with a bottom hook is used to measure the continuous weight change (corrosion rate) of metal in acid.

 bottom of page